How will we know they have learned it?

 - Students are given multiple opportunities to show proficiency through ongoing assessment.

-Each indicator shows progress towards each specific learning targets for each course.
+Each indicator shows progress towards each specific learning target for each course.

 EE (100%): Exceeds: Student demonstrates above grade level understanding for the targeted skill or concept.